Medieval Bodices and Corsets

 Initially, the corset was a prerogative of the men's wardrobe, often made of metal and leather it resembled armor.
 The ancient Greeks and Romans classicized tight body, and ancient corset slimmed the stomach and also the chest, but caused unimaginable pain.
 Since the 14th-century clothes commonly have been adjusted to the size by lacing.
 And the first medieval corset in its usual sense has been made for Joana of Portugal in 1461.
 Allegedly, she ordered a tailor to make such a bodice, through which she could look slimmer, and he made the corset consisting of the metal plates.
 Further, the corset was marked in the biography of the royals, such as Isabella I of Castile and Catherine de' Medici, thanks to whom the corset has become really popular and important part of fashionistas wardrobe.

-Design and Corset Types
+Medieval Corsets Design and Types

 Normally medieval corset covered the torso, beginning at the level of the armpits or directly under the breasts, and ending above the hips, sometimes stepping on them and, in some very rare cases, reaching the knees.
 Fashion historians call medieval corset as "an instrument of torture" - they had an elaborate design, which made it possible to pull the average ladies waist up to 12 inches.
 Ladies fainted from the inability to take a deep breath, but even pregnant women worn corsets to hide their delicate state.
 Also, there was a shorter form of the corset, which covered only the waist, called "waist cincher".
 The waist cincher supported the breasts from below, and was an antipode of the modern bra, which carries the weight of the breasts to the shoulders, and supports it with the help of the straps.
 Medieval bodice as a separate piece of clothing intended to be worn over the top of the dress stood out even later, not earlier than the 16th century.
 Rare decent woman dared to go out without a corset or a bodice.